FlorianWilhelm/pytanis/CONTRIBUTING.md

    from the continuous integration (CI) system or any required fixes.

-[^contrib1]: Even though, these resources focus on open source projects and
+[^contrib1]: Even though these resources focus on open source projects and
     communities, the general ideas behind collaborating with other developers to collectively create software are general and can be applied to all sorts of environments, including private companies and proprietary code bases.